Top 10 High-Fiber Foods to Relieve Constipation Naturally

 | Hazelnuts bread fiber rich food for constipation |

-These tiny seeds are full of soluble and insoluble fiber (about 27.3%).
+These tiny seeds are full of both soluble and insoluble fiber.
 They also contain omega-3 fats and support gut and heart health.
+Stir a tablespoon into yogurt, smoothies, or oatmeal for an easy daily boost.

 ![]() |